-Regarding the intention of developing strength, we have a couple of different ways we can work with this.
+Regarding the intention to develop strength, we have a couple of different ways we can work with this.
 One is in the standing leg.
-Strength is required to keep the knee straight that wants to bend in order to give more space to the hamstrings of the lifted leg.
+We need strength to keep the knee straight and resist tension in the hamstrings of the lifted leg.
 The tension of the hamstrings in the lifted leg is working against the strength of the quadriceps and other hip flexors of the same leg.
 By keeping the leg lifting itself and keeping the knee straight, there is a tremendous amount of strength work in this part of the pose.

 Techniques for working on balance

 If I can’t lift the leg all the way up or keep the leg straight, should I still fold forward?
 Yes, at least have that intention.
-While there can be some benefit to working just the balance aspect of this posture without the forward fold if you are very tight, part of the work of this posture is learning how to move part of your body away from your center and hold it there in space.
+There is some benefit to working just the balance aspect of this posture without the forward fold if you are very tight.
+But, part of the work of this posture is learning how to move part of your body away from your center and hold it there in space.
 It may sound obvious, but if you never try to forward fold, then you will never forward fold.
-That said, having the intention of folding forward does not mean forcing your nose to your shin.
-If you are very tight, maybe just a small hinge at the waist and a suggestion of reaching the chest toward the leg is enough to begin with.
+That said, the intention to fold forward does not mean forcing your nose to your shin.
+If you are very tight, maybe just a small hinge at the waist to reach the chest toward the leg is enough to begin with.